Victorsloop/Shiva_frontend-/README.md

 -Swap to incognito mode and get out of the light

 ## Installation
-1. Clone boht this repository and the back end
+1. Clone both this repository and the [back end](https://github.com/warrenniu/shiva_project)
 2. Run bundle install to have all the neccessary gems
 3. Start the server with rails s on the back end
 4. Have a blast